elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - First segment will not be ACKed until 500ms for next segment
 - If a second segment is sent, ACK is sent immediately, to avoid overhead
-- If there's a timeout, the sender resends the first packet, but the receiver sends the ACK of the highest one
+- If there's a timeout, the sender resends the first packet, but the receiver sends the **ACK of the highest one**
+  - Implication: sender does not retransmit for "lost" ACKs

 ### TCP Fast Retransmit

-- Instead of waiting for timer to waittout, a triple duplicate ACK will trigger retransmission
+Instead of waiting for the timer to wait-out, a three duplicate ACKs for an earlier segment will trigger retransmission

-### TCP Flow Control

-- delivery is faster than the application layer reads from the socket buffer
-- In the TCP packet sent back to the sender, add flow control to the header of the TCP segment
-- `rwnd` field.
-RcvBuffer size set via socket options (default is 4096)
-- sneder limits amount of unACKed data to receive `rwnd`

 ### TCP 3-way handshake

 - before exchanging data
 - need to agree on a connection parameters (starting sequence numbers)

-1. Client listens on socket, chooses init sequence number x, send `SYN` message
+1. Client listens on socket, chooses init sequence number x, send `SYN` message (synchronize the initial sequence number)
 2. Server chooses init sequence number y, `SYNACK`
 3. Client sends an ACK for the SYNACK(x) which indicated that the server is alive

 Closing the connection

-1. Client sends FINbit=1, seq = x
+1. Client sends `FIN` bit=1, seq = x
-2. Server sends ack
+2. Server sends `FINACK`
-3. Server sends FINbit
+3. Server sends `FIN` bit
 4. Client sends ACK
 5. Client waits for 2 * max segment lifetime before closing the socket

+### TCP Flow Control

+- Delivery is faster than the application layer reads from the socket buffer
+- In the TCP packet sent back to the sender, add flow control to the header of the TCP segment
+- `rwnd` field.
+RcvBuffer size set via socket options (default is 4096)
+- sender limits amount of unACKed data to `rwnd`

-### Congestion Control
+### TCP Congestion Control

 - high delay (queueing delays)
 - packet loss (buffer overflow)